Feriman22/portscan-protection/README.md

 ## The future

-- Remove iptable rules at uninstall (without reboot)
+- Remove iptable rules at uninstall (without reboot) - in next release
-- Set parameters for auto select menu
+- Set parameters for auto select menu - in next release
-- Implement auto update function
+- Implement auto update function - TBD

 ## Changelog

+>15-04-2020 (not released yet)
+- Remove ipset and iptable rules at uninstall
+- Possibility to auto select menu (1, 2, 3)
+- Use ipset and iptable rules as variables
+- Small typos fixed

 >14-04-2020
 - Copy the script in /usr/local/sbin directory instead of /root